Boost your focus with the Forest app

 How long does Forest stay effective before the novelty fades?

-Research on gamified interventions suggests stronger effectiveness in the first one to two months, with decline in month three as novelty fades [4].
+Research on gamified interventions suggests stronger effectiveness in the first one to two months, with decline as novelty fades [4].
 You can extend effectiveness by layering Forest into a broader system like Pomodoro intervals or time blocking, using the social features with accountability partners, and focusing on the real tree planting purpose beyond gamification.
 The Planted Commitment Loop – loss aversion plus visible progress plus environmental commitment – is designed to outlast pure game mechanics.

 This article is part of our Productivity Tools complete guide.